 Save the file (CTRL+O), then exit (CTRL+X).

-Step 2: Create a Virtual Host for Apache on Ubuntu
+Create a Virtual Host for Apache

-Now that you have created a landing page and set correct ownership and permissions, you can create a virtual host file.
-By default, all virtual host files need to be located at /etc/apache2/sites-available/
+Now that you have created a landing page and set the correct ownership and permissions, you can create a virtual host file.
+By default, all virtual host files need to be located at /etc/apache2/sites-available/ directory.

-First, use your favorite text editor to create a configuration file located at /etc/apache2/sites-available/example_domain.conf
+First, use your favorite text editor to create a configuration file located at /etc/apache2/sites-available/example_domain.conf:

 sudo nano /etc/apache2/sites-available/example_domain.conf